descostesn/ChIPSeqRNASeqGUI/README.md

 <h1><p> ReinbergCore Application</p></h1>
 <br/>
 <p><h2> Introduction </h2></p>
-<p> <b>This repository aims at showing what I did, not to provide a usable too to the community.
+<p> <b>This repository aims at showing what I did, not to provide a usable tool to the community.
 You can however have a look at
 the code and adapt it to your own needs.
 This is a simple java GUI to enable biologists of my lab to load their data processing in a very simple manner.
 I am currently developing a more complete GUI integrating this one in a more sophisticated manner.</b> </br>